JiaweiZhuang/old_cloud_GC/README.md

 Other options are other services such as storage.
 You don't need to care about them at this time.
 <img src="img/4.png" width="480">

-In the EC2 console, click on "AMI" (Amazon Machine learning) under "IMAGES" on the left of the page.
+In the EC2 console, click on "AMI" (Amazon Machine Image) under "IMAGES" on the left of the page.

 Select "Public images" and search for the AMI with GEOS-Chem installed.
 Select it and click on "Launch"
 <img src="img/5.png" width="480">